erkam3/erkam3/README.md

 ### Hi there 👋
-- I’m a freshman CS student at Bilkent University.
+- I’m a CS student at Bilkent University.
 <!--
 **erkam3/erkam3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.